slaclab/sdf-docs/data-and-storage.md

   - FACET accelerator: `/sdf/data/facet/accel/`
   - CryoEM: `/sdf/data/cryoem/<YYYYMM>/<experiment>`

-* `/sdf/scratch/<facility>/…`: 3 months retention on a best effort basis (actual retention can be shorter or longer depending on actual usage)
+* `/sdf/scratch/<facility>/…`: 3 months retention on a best effort basis (actual retention can be shorter or longer depending on actual usage).
+Space quotas imposed for all facilities.

+* `/sdf/scratch/users/...`: 1 month retention on a best effort basis (actual retention can be shorter or longer depending on actual usage).
+Space quotas imposed for all users.

 ?> Access to AFS, GPFS, and SDF Lustre from S3DF is described in this [reference section on legacy file systems](reference.md#legacyfs).